ByteArena/doc.bytearena.com/content/guides/basic-obstacle-avoidance/index.md

 Have a look at the [Getting Started guide for instructions on how to build your agent](/guides/getting-started/#building-the-agent).

-Here's what it should look like:
+Here is what it should look like:

 {{<youtube-async N_9uFZ0RIvA>}}

 ## Next up

 Your agent should now be capable of navigating the Game World without smashing in every obstacle on its path.
-Of course, the algorithm at play here is pretty basic, and there's **a lot** of room for improvement.
+Of course, the algorithm at play here is pretty basic, and there is **a lot** of room for improvement.

 [In the next and last guide of this Quickstart, we'll have a look on how to make your agent aim and shoot with its gun](/guides/aiming-shooting).